 - Once the specimen is received, the Intermountain Precision Genomics’ CAP - and CLIA -certified laboratory utilizes state-of-the-art, next-generation sequencing, additional molecular methods, and proprietary data analytics, to identify all clinically relevant cancer mutations.

 - The Molecular Tumor Board, a group of clinical experts and precision medicine key opinion leaders, then reviews TheraMap: Solid Tumor results and provides recommendations for specific therapies and treatments.
 If a variant in a known germline cancer-risk gene is detected, the case will be sent to the Germline Committee for review by our germline experts.
-Based on the patient's family history and molecular profile, the committee may recommend genetic counseling or a specific Inhera test.
+Based on the patient's family history and molecular profile, the committee may recommend genetic counseling.

 - A report is sent to the ordering provider with treatment information on variants that are clinically actionable and a list of available clinical trials.